dwyl/auth_plug/README.md

 There are two parts to this code:

-1. Create a new pipeline called `:auth` which will execute the `AuthPlug` passing in the `auth_url` as an initialisation option.
+1. Create a new pipeline called `:auth` which will execute the `AuthPlug`.
 2. Create a new scope where we `pipe_through` both the `:browser` and `:auth` pipelines.